SuleimanB/stock-analysis/Stock Analysis/Deliverable 2.md

-For your written analysis, be sure to use complete and coherent sentences.
-Your written analysis should contain three sections, which cover the following:

-1. Overview of Project: Explain the purpose of this analysis.
+Overview of Project: Explain the purpose of this analysis.

    The purpose of this analysis is to showcase the improvements made from the original DQ Analysis and stock analysis macro into the now refactored script that is capable of running through all the data for the stocks that are given in the worksheet.
 One of the key goals by doing this should be an understanding of what the improvements were, how the refactored script improves on the original script.
 Overall we will also be able to compare performances between both the 2017 and 2018 returns to one another so Steve can have a better idea of how to invest his parents money by assessing the options based on there Volume and Returns.

-2. Results: Using images and examples of your code, compare the stock performance between 2017 and 2018, as well as the execution times of the original script and the refactored script.
+Results: Using images and examples of your code, compare the stock performance between 2017 and 2018, as well as the execution times of the original script and the refactored script.

    Execution Times (Original Script vs Refactored Script)